anirudhlakhotia/100-days-of-code/r1-log.md

 Fixed the implementation of merge sort and quick sort, and enhanced the project with a timer and somw other features The first semester project is almost over now

+### R1D6
+Continued working on Covidash, a covid-19 dashboard.
+Fixed a bunch of issues, and updated code to match external changes.